DirectoryTree/LdapRecord-Docs/laravel/v3/auth/database/laravel-breeze.md

 ### Sync Attributes

-We will first need to adjust our `sync_attributes` array, located inside of our `config/auth.php` file.
+We will first need to adjust our `sync_attributes` array, located inside our `config/auth.php` file.

 The only thing we need to change is the `email` key: